btcpayserver/btcpayserver-doc/docs/HardwareWalletIntegration.md

 The list of supported hardware wallets is available [on this link](https://github.com/bitcoin-core/HWI#device-support).

 :::warning
-The hardware wallet integration only works with Bitcoin.
-Altcoin wallets aren't supported.
+The hardware wallet integration in BTCPay Server only supports Bitcoin.
+[Altcoin](Altcoins.md) wallets enabled on your server won't work.
 :::